tosin2013/llama-stack-demos/demos/a2a_llama_stack/README.md

 # Ensure you are in the A2A/samples/python/ directory

 # Terminal 1: Launch the planner agent
-python -m agents.a2a_llama_stack --agent-name a2a_planner --port 10010
+uv run --active python -m agents.a2a_llama_stack --agent-name a2a_planner --port 10010

 # Terminal 2: Launch the custom tools agent
 # (Open a new terminal window/tab, activate venv, and set environment variables before running)
-python -m agents.a2a_llama_stack --agent-name a2a_custom_tools --port 10011
+uv run --active python -m agents.a2a_llama_stack --agent-name a2a_custom_tools --port 10011

 # Terminal 3: Launch the composer agent
 # (Open another new terminal window/tab, activate venv, and set environment variables before running)
-python -m agents.a2a_llama_stack --agent-name a2a_composer --port 10012
+uv run --active python -m agents.a2a_llama_stack --agent-name a2a_composer --port 10012
 ```
 *For the multi-agent setup (Option B), each `python -m ...` command initiates a server that will occupy its terminal.
 You will need to open multiple terminal windows/tabs or manage these processes in the background.*